 Maximize storage with shelving units and cabinets.

 When we think of office furniture, what comes to mind?
 Desks and chairs for sure!
-But there’s more than one type of furniture you can use in your office space.
+But there’s more than one type of furniture you can use in your office space planning.
 For example, do you have bookshelves or cabinets that could work well in an employee break room?
 Or perhaps a shelving unit is the perfect touch your office space needs to help keep it looking neat and tidy?

 When adding storage pieces like this, you’ll need to think about how much weight they can hold.
 Furniture isn’t always the sturdiest thing in the world; if you’re using a cabinet or bookshelf that’s not meant for heavy items, then make sure those books are light!
 It’s also important to choose pieces that will match the design of your office, so think about how they will fit in with everything else.